adivanced/HPET-UEFI/README.md

 ### HPET.inc
   Contains the ```get_ACPI_HPET_BAR``` function. returns the HPET ACPI table base address.
 ### HPET_driver_generic.inc
   Contains the ```init_hpet``` function.
-Configures the N`th HPET timer into the periodic mode, with the given frequency.
+Configures the N'th HPET timer into the periodic mode, with the given frequency.
 Binds the HPET ticks to a given interrupt vector, that is bound to the given interrupt number.
   If possible, function routes the interrupt through the FSB routing mechanism.
 Otherwise, it uses the IOAPIC routing.
   #### Possible return values:
     0 - HPET successfully configured, used the FSB routing mechanism.